Romanitho/Winget-AutoUpdate/README.md

 ## Info:
 You can exclude app to update :
-Add the apps' ID you want to stop autoupdate to 'sample-excluded_apps.txt' and rename it to 'excluded_apps.txt'.
+Add the apps' ID you want to disable autoupdate to 'sample-excluded_apps.txt' and rename it to 'excluded_apps.txt'.